Kahaan Hum Kahaan Tum

-Kahaan Hum Kahaan Tum (Where Am I, Where Are You) is an Indian romantic drama television series that aired from 17 June 2019 to 14 March 2020 on Star Plus.
-Produced by Sandiip Sikcand under SOL Productions, it starred Karan Grover and Dipika Kakar.
+Kahaan Hum Kahaan Tum (Where Am I, Where Are You) is an Indian romantic comedy drama television series that aired from 17 June 2019 to 14 March 2020 on StarPlus.
+Produced by Sandiip Sikcand under SOL Productions, it starred Karan V Grover and Dipika Kakar Ibrahim.

 Kahaan Hum Kahaan Tum revolves around the lives of Dr. Rohit Sippy and Sonakshi Rastogi, two different individuals belonging to different worlds unaware of the fact that their worlds, though poles apart, are meant to collide.